 5. Avoid placing the same outbound link in the same location (e.g., the footer) on every site.

-In short, you can’t use any object on all sites, so that Google or your competitors can programmatically determine that these are sites of the same owner.
-However, remember that Google’s detection now goes beyond these basic footprints.
-It also analyzes patterns in content generation and outbound link behavior.
+In short, you can’t use any object on all sites, so that Google or your competitors can determine that these are sites of the same owner.
+However, remember that Google’s detection also analyzes patterns in content generation and outbound link behavior.

 How should you place links from your PBN sites to make them effective?
 We propose the following algorithm:

-1. First, check the website indicators you believe are important.
+1. Check the website indicators you believe are important.
 Well, or trust us and use our list.

-2. Once you are sure that the sites are indexed, you can plan a schedule for link placement as part of a wider link-building strategy.
+2. Plan a schedule for link placement as part of a wider link-building strategy.

 3. Many strategists recommend using branded anchors for less than 5% of your links to avoid detection by competitors.
 However, using a variety of anchor text types is crucial for a natural profile.
 Note that if it’s a branded anchor, there is a probability of detection by competitors of your sites (if they search).
-And they’ll be able to understand that this is a PBN network (if they will be badly done or has an obvious purpose).
+And they’ll be able to understand that this is a PBN network.

 4. Having other outbound links to authoritative sites is crucial to make a PBN site appear natural and avoid being part of a “bad neighborhood”.